kees-z/DuplicatiDocs/docs/07-other-command-line-utilities.md

 * `--webservice-port`
 The port the webserver listens on.
 Multiple values may be supplied with a comma in between.
 * `--webservice-sslcertificatefile`
 The certificate and key file in PKCS #12 format the webserver use for SSL.
 Only RSA/DSA keys are supported.
+Also, under mono, the modern (i.e. AES) encryptions for the PKCS#12 files are not supported (PBE-SHA1-3DES is one example that works).
 * `--webservice-sslcertificatepassword`
 The password for decryption of certificate PKCS #12 file.
 * `--webservice-interface`